steadylearner/Steadylearner/post/rust-How to use datas to build sitemap with Rust Diesel.md

 In this part, we will write some codes to read data from the database and write sitemap.xml from it.

-If you read the [previous post][Your first sitemap with Rust], You will find that the major difference from itt is that we just set paths with datas from the database.
+If you read the [previous post][Your first sitemap with Rust], You will find that the major difference from it is "we just set paths **with datas from the database**".

 ```rust
 extern crate chrono;